John Garfield is a Fighter, Inspires Hollywood’s Future Rebels, Asks for His Man-Maker, and Just May Give You $200.

 He Was Generous

-John Garfield wasn’t perfect, but he possessed many admirable traits, one of which was his generosity.
-Perhaps his generosity stemmed from the fact that Julie had known poverty first hand, but it was also just his natural inclination to give.
+John Garfield wasn’t perfect.
+But he possessed many admirable traits, one of which was his generosity.
+This generosity stemmed from the fact that Julie had known poverty first hand.
+It was also just his natural inclination to give.

 Even after finding success in Hollywood, Julie never forgot his roots, or the people who helped him along the way.
-Angelo Patri was Julie’s greatest—and perhaps only—supporter in his youth, and Julie, forever grateful, made a point of speaking at the PS 45 graduation ceremonies over the years, inspiring young high school graduates to reach for the stars, just as Patri had inspired him.
+Angelo Patri was Julie’s greatest supporter in his youth, and Julie, forever grateful, made a point of speaking at the PS 45 graduation ceremonies over the years, inspiring young high school graduates to reach for the stars, just as Patri had inspired him.

 $200 for a "Friend"

 Conductor Lehman Engel remembered an incident in 1940 when Julie starred in the Broadway production of Heavenly Express.
 A man came backstage, said ‘Hello John,” and introduced himself as an old friend from P.S 45.
-The two exchanged pleasantries.
+Julie and the man then exchanged pleasantries.

 Then the man asked for $200.